thi-truong/thi-truong.github.io/_posts/2022-09-24-geochemical-compilation-process.md

   - learning
 ---

-Sometimes I wonder if my data compilation process is too haphazard, random, and unorganized.
-So I will swing the other way and be overly organized and document my steps.
-I am not confident that this will help anyone else, but it will be useful for me when I inevitably retrace my steps to produce figures from the data that I compile.

 I have a penchant for the program IgPet to make geochemical figures because of the ease of generating bivariate plots with minimal steps.
 On the superficial side, I like the default appearance of the plots.
-I really dislike Excel "shadows" and and not quite 1 pt lines!
-I think that IgPet also brings me closer to the goal of learning tidy data.
+But IgPet brings me closer to the goal of learning tidy data.

+Sometimes I wonder if my data compilation process is too haphazard, random, and unorganized when I use Microsoft Excel.
+I am aware that scientists are using it beyond the intended purpose to display accounting data.
+It makes sense that, while, "data processing", calculations, visualizations, etc., can be done on Excel, that does not mean that we *should*.

+Still, perhaps the difficulties are mine alone, and I can work towards being more organized while documenting my workflow and issues.
+Today, I will be overly organized and document my steps.

-# Today's objective
+# Objective

 Today, I am making a simple "mantle components" isotope diagram from [Stracke et al. (2012)](https://www.sciencedirect.com/science/article/pii/S000925411200366X).
 The paper contains figures showing such components, but no straightforward single value or data table for say, averages, etc. My simple goal is to create an <sup>87</sup>Sr/<sup>86</sup>Sr-<sup>143</sup>Nd/<sup>144</sup>Nd plot where the 25 groups are shown with different symbols

-I acknowledge there are probably much more streamlined ways to do this, however, this process is likely to be a frequent one for me, even if I accomplish more efficient means in the future.
+# The Showdown

 I have a primary Windows laptop that I use for dissertating (LaTeX, Zotero), data processing (Excel, sometimes play around with Python and SQL), and general use.
+I will use this for the Microsoft Excel part, and the data processing for IgPet.

 I also am borrowing a MacBook Pro from my department, solely to use the program IgPet, for which my research group has a Mac OS X site license, but not one for Windows.
+I do all of the data processing, organization, collating on the Windows, and simply generate figures on the Macbook.
 I am still considering paying the $300 fee for a Windows site license, because you'll come to see the my brain can only tolerate a small level of things-being-in-several-places before I start to forget they exist, or that I was searching for those things to begin with.

 ## Working in Windows (Microsoft Excel)

+Disclaimer: I acknowledge there are probably much more streamlined ways to do this, however, this process is likely to be a frequent one for me, even if I accomplish more efficient means in the future.

 ### Data